FirstGit178/SoC_Lab_Week6/index.md

 # *Yeah, should be easy and I'll do something..... like my lecturer's binary rain*
 <img src="docs/assets/images/DigitalRainDev1.png">
 but once I started I soon realised this is not the case, It is a big insentive to get the code correct before testing it on the board.
-Due to the delay when waiting for the program to generate the bitstream which must be done before testing the new code each time. many times I thought I had a design all figured out and then when I program the board the result was not what I expected.
+Due to the delay when waiting for the program to generate the bitstream which must be done before testing the new code each time. many times I thought I had a design all figured out but when I programmed the board the result was not what I expected.

+but once I started I soon realised this is not the case, It is a big insentive to get the code correct before each test becomes a strong incentive to get the code right before trying it on the board.
+Many times I thought I had the design completely figured out, but when I programmed the board, the result was nothing like what I expected.

-Briefly show how you changed the template code to display a different image.
+(Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
-Guideline: 1-2 short paragraphs.
+Guideline: 1-2 short paragraphs.)

 ### **Simulation**
+Simulation is used to verify the VGA clock timing generator and colour pattern modules before programming the FPGA.
+The Verilog design is run in a waveform simulator, where the horizontal and vertical sync pulses, pixel coordinates, and colour outputs can be observed to see how they interact over time.
+This allows any timing errors or incorrect colour selection to be identified early, providing visual confirmation that the design follows the expected VGA timing sequence.

+The simulation also demonstrates how the colour pattern logic responds to changing pixel coordinates, for example producing the colour-cycle wash, or row and column based patterns.
+By displaying these signals in the waveform viewer, it would become clear that the modules generate valid RGB values throughout each frame, giving confidence that the design would operate correctly when synthesised.

-As Ecah pixel has to be covered by code in regards to its colour and I was running behind with my progress due to missing a coiuple of labs I decided to use the default section to colour the background and left my icon essentially floating in the centre of the screen, as whatever colour you decide to make the default, will colour any pixel not covered by the code. as this saved time rather than trying to write each section individually.
+Unfortunately, I was running behind with my progress due to missing a couple of labs, to try and save time I skipped straight to full implementation and programmed the board for testing.
+I used the default case to apply colour to any pixel not explicitly driven by the pattern logic, avoiding the need to manually define each region of the background.
+This allowed me to focus on colouring my icon in the centre of the screen.

-Show how you simulated your own design.
+(Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
-Guideline: 1-2 short paragraphs.
+Guideline: 1-2 short paragraphs.CHECKED)

 ### **Synthesis**
-Describe the synthesis & implementation outputs for your design, are there any differences to that of the original design?
-Guideline 1-2 short paragraphs.
+(Describe the synthesis & implementation outputs for your design, are there any differences to that of the original design?
+Guideline 1-2 short paragraphs.)

 ### **Demonstration**
 <img src="docs/assets/images/LegoHead.jpg"> I didn't get my design finisherd but I learned quite a bit about how VGA actually works at a coding level.

-If you get your own design working on the Basys3 board, take a picture!
-Guideline: 1-2 sentences.
+(If you get your own design working on the Basys3 board, take a picture!
+Guideline: 1-2 sentences.)

-## **More Markdown Basics**
+##( **More Markdown Basics**)
-This is a paragraph.
-Add an empty line to start a new paragraph.
+(This is a paragraph.
+Add an empty line to start a new paragraph.)

-Font can be emphasised as *Italic* or **Bold**.
+(Font can be emphasised as *Italic* or **Bold**.)

 Code can be highlighted by using `backticks`.